lozlette/city-spot/README.md

 ## Styling

-We used Semantic UI to provide us with sleek and user friendly deisgn.
+We used Semantic UI as our CSS Framework which created a sleek and user friendly design.
--CSS

 ## Features